Estimated reading time: 13 minutes

 4) World Bank YPP Essay Sample:

 In this section of our comprehensive eBook – The World Bank Group YPP – The Essential Guide – an essay that was selected for a past edition of the WBG YPP selection process is presented!
-Based on this essay, we present a suggestion of two essays, adapted for the 2020-21 selection process.
+Based on this essay, we present a suggestion of one essay, adapted for the 2021-22 selection process.

 Please, bear in mind that our team of specialists will NOT write the essay for you.
 We will suggest improvements and make sure that you are telling your story in the best way possible and to the best of your abilities!
 The merit of succeeding in the WBG YPP selection process is all yours – we are just here to make sure that you fulfill your potential.